k2view-academy/K2View-Academy/articles/25_environments/04_offline_deployment.md

 Fabric encrypts the passwords in the file (if they are not already encrypted) and saves the XML file with the encrypted passwords.

-Note that deploying an XML file overrides all existing environments except for *_dev*, which is the default environment.
+Note that deploying an XML file overrides all existing environments - except for *_dev* - which is the default environment.
 If the environment exists in Fabric, but not in the deployed XML file, it is removed from Fabric.

 </studio>